 In order to reinforce the principles of the AMG Code of Business Conduct (updated in 2019), employees are required to complete training on commencing employment and then on a periodic basis.
-This periodic training has been carried out in 2020.
+This periodic training is due to be carried out in 2023.

 Policy on Human Rights

 AMG supports and respects the protection of internationally proclaimed human rights and will work to make sure it is not complicit in human rights abuses.
 The key principles of the AMG Policy on Human Rights are driven by internationally accepted norms and national law.

 Robust HR procedures and policies are in place to ensure our ongoing compliance with UK employment laws, including ‘right to work’ document checks, contracts of employment and ensuring compliance with national minimum wage requirements.

 We offer market related pay and reward packages for the local areas in which we operate, which includes pensions and additional health and welfare benefits to support our employees during and after their working lives.

 Our employment is not seasonal in nature and we do not employ people on zero-hours contracts.
 We have a good working relationship with the Trade union who represent a proportion of the staff at our sites.